Looking into SAP Cloud vs On-Premise

 - Cost for disaster recovery activities.
 (How and where customers will store the data for backup should also be considered.)

-At first, the costs for on-premise deployment might seem higher than that of the cloud option.
+At first, the costs for on-premise deployment option might seem higher than that of the cloud version.
 However, you need to also compare the annual subscription fee of cloud deployment to the initial licensing fee of on-premise.
 To actually calculate a more tangible and accurate Total Cost of Ownership (TCO), you also must include factors such as integrated support.

 You might also like our blog

 From SAP ECC to S/4HANA: At Your Own Pace

 SAP Cloud VS On-Premise: Which One Is Best For Your Business?